Adaptive Diffusion Constrained Sampling for Bimanual Robot Manipulation: Adaptive Diffusion Constrained Sampling

-As illustrated in Figure~\ref{fig:train net}, each energy scalar \( E_{\theta}(\widehat{H} \mid c_i) \) corresponding to constraint \( c_i \in \mathcal{C} \) is treated as a token.
+As illustrated in Figure~\ref{fig:train net}, each energy scalar \( E_{\theta}(\widehat{H} \mid c_i) \) for constraint \( c_i \in \mathcal{C} \), together with the constraints identifier, is treated as a token.
+Since each type of constraint has its own independent energy encoder, all constraint types are also implicitly encoded.
+To handle unseen constraints during inference, we also introduce a special UNK identifier, allowing the model to generalize beyond the training set.
 These tokens are concatenated and passed through a Transformer, which outputs a set of normalized weights \( \{w_i\} \).
 The final composed energy is $E_{\text{total}}(\widehat{H}) = \sum_{i} w_i E_{\theta}(\widehat{H} \mid c_i)$.
-We use positional encodings for the input tokens, but unlike the original Transformer~\citep{vaswani2017attention}, in CWT, those are randomly sampled at each iteration since there is no intrinsic ordering among constraints.
-The CWT is trained with a fixed maximum number of constraints but can handle arbitrary subsets of active constraints at test time, as it operates over unordered sets of constraint energies.
-This enables modularity and compositional generalization across tasks and scenes without retraining.
-Compared to approaches that directly merge constraint features using fully connected layers~\citep{ha2016hypernetworks,jia2016dynamic}, CWT preserves the identity of each constraint’s energy and defers fusion to the composition stage.
-This allows individual constraint energies to retain geometric structure and semantics, while enabling adaptive trade-offs between them.
+We also use positional encodings for the input tokens, but unlike the original Transformer~\cite{vaswani2017attention}, in CWT, those are randomly sampled at each iteration since there is no intrinsic ordering among constraints.
+This design supports modularity and compositional generalization across tasks and scenes without retraining.
+Compared with approaches that fuse constraint features directly via fully connected layers~\cite{ha2016hypernetworks,jia2016dynamic}, CWT preserves the identity of each constraint’s energy and defers fusion to the composition stage.
+This enables each constraint energy to preserve both geometric structure and semantics, while allowing adaptive trade-offs between them as the constraint energies change with the environment.
 CWT is trained jointly with the energy networks and feature encoders using the diffusion-based loss in Eq.~\ref{equ:lossfunc}, without requiring additional supervision.
-A full training pipeline and implementation details are provided in \ref{sec:append-train} and Algorithm~\ref{algo:train} in the Appendix.